 Management Issues Objective Actions Performance and/or Completion Criteria Comments by success of previous activities and natural regeneration) to be undertaken in consultation with a qualified/experienced person.
 5).
-The results from the monitoring plots to be reported in the Annual Review submitted to the DP&E in accordance with the Project Approval.
-Rehabilitated Areas Areas where quarrying or overburden emplacement are completed are quickly shaped and vegetated to provide a stable landform with sustainable vegetation cover.
+The results from the monitoring plots to be reported in the Annual Review submitted to the DP&E in accordance Rehabilitated Areas Areas where quarrying or overburden emplacement are completed are quickly shaped and vegetated to provide a stable landform with sustainable vegetation cover.
+Following overburden emplacement, shaping, subsoil and topsoil replacement, contour banks are progressively installed prior to sowing with either a mixture of pasture species or native species mix depending on final land use.
+Establish structure and floristics of final target vegetation community Recorded monitoring data will include percentage canopy cover, germination rate, percentage erosion/bare patches, seed development, and photographs.
+Monitor rehabilitation areas and review success of natural with the Project Approval.
 1).
-Following overburden emplacement, shaping, subsoil and topsoil replacement, contour banks are progressively installed prior to sowing with either a mixture of pasture species or native species mix depending on final land use.
-2).
-Establish structure and floristics of final target vegetation community 3).
-Recorded monitoring data will include percentage canopy cover, germination rate, percentage erosion/bare patches, seed development, and photographs.
-4).
-Monitor rehabilitation areas and review success of natural 1).
 Direct transfer of topsoil is maximised and the area of land remaining to be rehabilitated at the end of quarry life is minimised.
 Final land use may comprise areas for agriculture and areas of native habitat.
 2).
 The following performance criteria apply: Key indicator species present in equivalent density to target vegetation community.
 Indicator species successfully seed in two consecutive years.
 Rehabilitation of disturbed areas is presently limited to the completed sections of both the noise bund overburden emplacement to the north east of the processing area and the Western Overburden Emplacement area.
 Rehabilitation commenced on the noise bund in 2014 with maintenance being undertaken annually including weed spraying, erosion control, and infill planting.

 Management Issues Objective Actions Performance and/or Completion Criteria Comments regeneration and any revegetation measures.
 3).
 The results from the monitoring to be reported in the Annual Review submitted to the DP&E in accordance with the Project Approval.
 Rehabilitation of the first two tiers of the northern extent of the Western Overburden Emplacement was undertaken in mid 2020 with the planting of native tube stock sourced from a local nursery.
 Further rehabilitation with tube stock was undertaken in spring 2021 on the next completed batter.
-Spray grass seeding of the next two completed batters in this area was scheduled for autumn and spring 2022 but had to be delayed due to prolonged wet weather.
-Rehabilitation of this area is scheduled for spring 2023.
+Broadcasting of seed and tubestock planting on the next two completed batters in this area was undertaken in spring 2023.
 The progress of this rehabilitation is reported in the Annual Review.
 Weeds Control and/or reduce weeds, particularly Serrated Tussock.
 All weed control activities will be undertaken by suitably qualified contractors.
-Weed control activities will be subject to, and augment, All weed control and reduction activity will be undertaken in accordance with the requirements of the Gunlake implements weed control in accordance with the Goulburn-Mulwaree Council
+Weed control activities will be subject to, and augment, revegetation work being undertaken by the bush regeneration specialist.
+Weed control will be monitored 1).
+All weed control and reduction activity will be undertaken in accordance with the requirements of the Goulburn Mulwaree Shire Council.
+Gunlake implements weed control program in accordance with: • Goulburn-Mulwaree Council's Local Weed Management Plan 2019;